 - A. Introductory Survey Course on Debt Buying.
-The "Introductory Survey Course on Debt Buying" shall be a four (4) credit course that focuses on the "core" laws and regulations that all Debt Buying Companies should know. - B. Current Issues in Receivables Management.
-"Current Issues in Receivables Management" course(s) totaling at least four (4) credits that focuses on the latest statutory, regulatory, and judicial developments of relevance to the receivables management industry and their vendors. - C. Ethics.
+The "Introductory Survey Course on Debt Buying" shall be a four (4) credit course that focuses on the "core" laws and regulations that all Debt Buying Companies should know. - B. Diversity, Inclusion & Elimination of Bias.
+A general course that covers the topics of diversity, inclusion, and the elimination of bias and/or a more tailored course on identifying and avoiding bias as it relates to collection activities, including through the use of computer algorithms and artificial intelligence. - C. Ethics.
 Ethics course(s) of at least two (2) credits. - 6.8 Educational Requirements Continuing Education.
 Certified Individuals shall take continuing education classes from an authorized provider based on the following criteria: - A. Time Limit.
 Continuing education credits shall only be accepted from courses taken within the two (2) year period immediately preceding the submission of an Application. - B. Credit Calculation.
 One (1) continuing education credit shall be equal to receiving fifty (50) minutes of class instruction.
 Instructors are eligible to receive double continuing education credit for providing class instruction, provided that an instructor cannot receive multiple credits for repeated lectures on the same material. - C. Subject Matter.
 Continuing education credits shall be provided for classes from a RMAI authorized provider in a subject matter listed in the Educational Requirements Manual (see Appendix C), except that an authorized provider may seek approval for continuing education credit for a class whose subject matter is not listed in the Certification Standards Manual if it is preapproved pursuant to criteria contained in the Educational Requirements Manual (see Appendix C). - D. Online Classes.
 Authorized providers may offer online classes.
 Applicants may not use more than sixteen (16) continuing education credits in a biennial cycle from online classes, provided that the Educational Requirements Committee may approve temporary waivers based on new educational requirements, new program implementation deadlines, or a temporary disability.
 A Chief Compliance Officer of a Certified Company may seek a temporary waiver if he or she is not reasonably able to obtain live continuing education credits during the first six (6) months of appointment.
 Applicants located outside of the United States may take all twenty-four (24) biennial continuing education credits through RMAI online classes with the approval of the Educational Requirements Committee. - E. Examination.
 There shall not be an examination component for the entry level certification designation.
 If the Council creates additional certification designations beyond the entry level certification designation, the Council shall require an examination administered by RMAI and/or a contracted third party.